-This quick test — also called cordocentesis, fetal blood sampling, or umbilical vein sampling — examines fetal blood directly from the umbilical cord.
-It's used to detect disorders in the fetus.
+This quick test — also called cordocentesis, fetal blood sampling, or umbilical vein sampling — takes fetal blood directly from the umbilical cord.
+Doctors use it to check for disorders in the fetus.

-PUBS isn't done as commonly as other diagnostic tests (such as amniocentesis and chorionic villus sampling), but may be used if results from those tests are not conclusive.
+PUBS isn't used as much as other diagnostic tests (such as amniocentesis and chorionic villus sampling), but may be done if results from those tests are not conclusive.

 Why Is Percutaneous Umbilical Blood Sampling Done?

-Percutaneous umbilical blood sampling usually is done in addition to an ultrasound and amniocentesis if a health care provider:
+Percutaneous umbilical blood sampling usually is done along with an ultrasound and amniocentesis if a health care provider:

-- needs to quickly check a baby's chromosomes for defects or disorders
+- needs to quickly check a baby's chromosomes for problems

-- is concerned that the baby may have another problem, such as a low platelet count or a thyroid condition
+- is concerned that the baby may have another problem, such as a low blood count, low platelet count, or a thyroid condition